aumath-advancedr2019/Permutation1/README.md

 # Project: permutation1

-Project for develop a permutation function.
+Project for developing a permutation function.

 ## Team setup